YannKurzo/calculator/README.md

 - Calculation using double type or mpfr library (see config.h file)

 ### Missing features (in development):
-- Add usual constants in external functions
+- Add save / restore with =
 - Configuration output format for argument mode

 ### Compilation